4dn-dcic/fish_omics_format/docs/source/format_overview.rst

 - The first column is always either ``Spot_ID`` or another relevant ID (i.e., ``Trace_ID``, ``Cell_ID``, etc.).
 - The following tables have additional mandatory columns that do need to be specified in the header, :ref:`core`, :ref:`demultiplexing`, :ref:`rna` and :ref:`mapping`
 - Unless otherwise specified, the order of all Optional Columns is at user's discretion.
-- If an optional column does not contain any data (i.e., it is not used), it should be omitted.
 - The order of the rows is at user's discretion.